 Another milestone moment from this past year was my chat with Barney and Falc of @booksandbeersclub.
 You can watch the Books and Beers episode on YouTube here.
 We talked about my career, my George Constanza sweatpants, my numerous Instagram accounts, and all things reading.
 My favorite part was our animated discussion on our favorite and least favorite books.
 Both Barney and Falc share my love for the teaching of Dale Carnegie and struggled through “Cien Años de Soledad.”
 Nothing energizes me like intellectually stimulating discourse with fellow book lovers!

 Before I share with you the comprehensive list of every book I read in 2022, I want to thank all of you who reached out to discuss books, suggest books, send books (Murph!
 Wanka!
 Christine!
 Reggie!
 Betsy!
 Faja!), and in the case of Scott Deitche, share books you authored.
 For me, reading is as, if not more, thrilling as a team sport than an individual sport.
 Please take a look at the list below and then reach out in the comments or on social media with your favorite books of 2021 and your most anticipated books for 2022.
 My very best wishes to you for a happy, healthy and book-filled year to come!

 Every Book I Read in 2021 (in order of completion)

-I marked those I recommend in an asterisk.
+I marked the Booze & Books Club picks with an asterisk.
 I show in bold those I loved.